|Home page||Services||Past achievements||Contact||Site map|

 Unfortunately, though, they all suffer, in turn, from two other great disadvantages:

-These four bullet points can be summarised and condensed down to three:
+These four bullet points can be summarised and condensed down to two:

 Our chromatic scale, using 12 well-tempered semitones, is considered to give, by far, the best compromise between these.

 But this still does not explain why we group them in a TTsTTTs pattern, since, as far as the well-tempered scale is concerned, each semitone in an octave is of equal importance.
 This can be confirmed by looking at a piano with the keyboard removed: all the strings lie in a continuous sequence beside each other, with a set of hammers all arranged in a featureless line.

 Going back to the desire for simple ratios in the frequencies of the two notes being sounded in a chord, the simplest ration is that of 2:1.
 This is the interval of the octave.
 Doubling the frequency of a note is considered not really to change the note, but merely to take it to a related version of the same note.